Here’s Where to Volunteer in Westchester This Thanksgiving

 50 Washington Ave., New Rochelle

-HOPE Community Services distributes pantry bags every other Wednesday from 9 am –12 pm and 2 – 4 pm and welcomes volunteers to help prepare and share food with neighbors in need.
-Volunteers are invited to assist on Mondays, Tuesdays, and Wednesdays with packing, unloading, sorting, and distributing food.
-Volunteers must be at least 12 years old, and those aged 12–13 must be accompanied by an adult.
-Sign up online for various opportunities at hopecommunityservices.org/volunteer.
+HOPE Community Services distributes pantry bags every other Wednesday from 9 am –12 pm and 2 – 4 pm and welcomes volunteers to help prepare and deliver food.
+Volunteers are needed to assist on Mondays, Tuesdays, and Wednesdays with packing, unloading, sorting, and distributing food.
+They must be at least 12 years old, and those aged 12–13 must be accompanied by an adult.
+Sign up online at hopecommunityservices.org/volunteer.

 Carver Center